2joocy/UFOBlog/README.md

 If you are using a public cloud you can even automatically make it “scale” up the hardware, and rent new PC’s.
 Also to have mirror setups available in different parts of the world, and dynamically do it in each region.
 This is also available on Docker swarm with extensions, and your own integrations but then you’re asking the question if you shouldn’t have gone with Kubernetes in the first place.

-## Dockerswarm Really is easy!
+## Setup Time
 For fun we setup a Docker Swarm Environment using the official documentation from Docker.
 We setup 1 manager, and 2 workers at Vultr.
 Surprisingly, this only took 30 minutes or so to get running, and was fairly easy to set up, no errors or anything.
 Given this stage, you can now manually spawn clusters on each of your workers if you’d like to, although that’s not really a good scalable solution now, is it?

 With Kubernetes you’d have scaling forced onto you in your configs from the get go, and on cloud services it would already be setup.
-You would however have to do a much longer setup process, and for our first Kubernetes setup, it took 3 hours and we struggled a lot with load balancers, and setting the whole system up, with Docker version mismatches, Kubernetes not wanting slaves to join the cluster, and other miscellaneous issues.
+You would however have to do a much longer setup process, and for our first Kubernetes setup, it took 3 hours [with this guide](https://medium.freecodecamp.org/learn-kubernetes-in-under-3-hours-a-detailed-guide-to-orchestrating-containers-114ff420e882) and we struggled a lot with load balancers, and setting the whole system up.
+Also just dealing with Docker version mismatches and linux package setup.
+Kubernetes also didn't want slaves to join the cluster, and other miscellaneous issues.

 On Google Cloud, everything worked like a charm, and it took no time to set up, you do however have to pay a chunk of money for the luxury.
 But then the question is, how many developer hours do you have to waste on doing your own setup, until just paying Google/Amazon, and it being worth it?
 And on top of that you also get more services, and guarantees if server outages happens.